-The fair value of Spaipa net assets acquired is as follows:
+The preliminary estimate of the fair value of Vonpar's net assets acquired and the reconciliation of cash flows is as follows:

 Total current assets, including cash acquired of Ps.
-3,800 Ps.
-5,918
+1,287 Ps.
+4,390

-Total non-current assets 5,090
+Total non-current assets 10,855

-Distribution rights 11,872
+Distribution rights 9,602

-Total assets 22,880
+Total assets 24,847

-Total liabilities (6,807)
+Total liabilities (11,709)

-Net assets acquired 16,073
+Net assets acquired 13,138

-Goodwill 10,783
+Goodwill 7,854

 Total consideration transferred Ps.
-26,856
+20,992

+Amount to be paid through Promissory Notes (6,992)

+Cash acquired of Vonpar (1,287)

+Amount recognized as embedded financial instrument 485

+Net cash paid 13,198

 The Company expects to recover the amount recorded as goodwill through synergies related to the available production capacity.
-Goodwill has been allocated to the Company's cash generating unit in Brazil.
-The goodwill recognized and expected to be deductible for income tax purposes according to Brazil tax law, was Ps.
-22,202.
+Goodwill has been preliminary allocated to the Company's cash generating unit in Brazil.
+The goodwill recognized and expected to be deductible for income tax purposes according to Brazil tax law, is Ps.
+7,854.

-Selected income statement information of Spaipa for the period from the acquisition date through to December 31, 2013 is as follows:
+Selected income statement information of Vonpar for the period from the acquisition date through to December 31, 2016 is as follows: